ChiragKalra/AmongUsDiscordBot/README.md

 This allows fellow Among Us try-hards to grind.

 ## Usage
-"$mute" or simply "$m" to mute everyone in the voice chat and "$unmute" or "$um" to un-mute.
+",mute" or simply ",m" to mute everyone in the voice chat and ",unmute" or ",um" to un-mute.

 Members with the role "CrewMod" can call this bot.
 All admins are "CrewMod"s by default.